ITfoxtec/FoxIDs/docs/deployment.md

 ## Custom primary domains

-The FoxIDs service and FoxIDs Control primary domains can be customized.
+The FoxIDs service and FoxIDs Control sites primary domains can be customized.

 > Important: change the primary domain before adding tenants.